Taking in the first signs of spring on a picnic in New York's Adirondack Mountains

 MANN: David and I have been hiking together in these mountains in northern New York for a quarter century.
 Today, he's leaning into the promise that winter is done.

 SOMMERSTEIN: I'm wearing shorts and a T-shirt, and that's it.
-And I do have a Buffalo Bills little beanie wool hat.
+And I do have a Buffalo Bills little beany wool hat.

-MANN: I was going to make you mention the Buffalo Bills hat.
+MANN: (Laughter) I was going to make you mention the Buffalo Bills hat.

 MANN: Go Bills.
 Yeah.

-We trek on, climbing up winding trails that already smell warm of pine and trail dust.
-We rock hop across a stream gurgling with snowmelt.
+MANN: We trek on, climbing up winding trails that already smell warm - of pine and trail dust.
+We rock hop across a stream gurgling with snow melt.

 SOMMERSTEIN: No matter how much you love winter, when you get these first days of warmth and being able to have your skin exposed to the air and not feel totally bitten, it's exhilarating.

-SOMMERSTEIN: As we keep on going up, this ridge is just craggy and rocky and beautiful.
+SOMMERSTEIN: As we keep on going up this ridge, it's just craggy and rocky and beautiful.

 (SOUNDBITE OF FOOTSTEPS CRUNCHING)